GravityKit/GravityView/readme.txt

 = [2.14.3 WIP] =

+* Added: Support for displaying WebP images
 * Fixed: Images hosted on Dropbox sometimes would not display properly on the Safari browser.
 Thanks, Kevin M. Dean!

 __Developer Updates:__

 * Added: `GravityView_Image::get_image_extensions()` static method to fetch full list of extension types interpreted as images by GravityView.
+* Added: `webp` as a valid image extension

 = 2.14.2.1 on March 11, 2022 =

 * Fixed: Empty values in search widget fields may return incorrect results